morinlab/lymphopedia/DTX1.md

 # DTX1
 ## Overview
 Mutations in the DTX1 gene, which encodes the E3 ubiquitin ligase Deltex 1, have been identified in various B-cell lymphomas, including diffuse large B-cell lymphoma (DLBCL).
 DTX1 is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.
-DTX1 functions as a negative regulator of the Notch signaling pathway.
-Some DTX1 mutations impair its function, thereby dysregulating Notch signaling, which is crucial for normal B-cell development and function.
+These mutations are associated with the rare N1 genetic subgroup of DLBCL.<sup>1</sup> DTX1 functions as a negative regulator of the Notch signaling pathway.
+Some DTX1 mutations impair its function, thereby dysregulating Notch signaling, which is crucial for normal B-cell development and function. <sup>2</sup>

 ## Relevance tier by entity